lukepark327/onechain/README.md

 # one-chain explorer
 ![explorer](https://github.com/twodude/onechain/blob/master/images/explorer.png)

 **`one-chain explorer`** is the front-end for the blockchain explorer which is used to visualize the state of the blockchain.
-Via blockchain explorer, you can see the latest blocks and details about specific block.
+Via blockchain explorer, you can see the latest blocks and details about a specific block.

 `one-chain` already has multiple functions with HTTP (RESTful API) endpoints, so a web page just calls those endpoints and visualizes the results.
 The whole UI codes are located in `./explorer`. `Vue.js` and `Vuetify` are used to implement.